amadr-95/spring-security/README.md

     return new InMemoryUserDetailsManager(studentUser, adminUser);
 }
 ```

 To be able to obtain permissions from an user, we have to convert permissions from plain text to
-some type that implements `GrantedAuthority` interface, such as `SimpleGrantedAuthority`:
+a type that implements `GrantedAuthority` interface, such as `SimpleGrantedAuthority`:

 ```java
 public Set<SimpleGrantedAuthority> getGrantedAuthorities() {